rinart73/document-helper/README.md

  * data in the top right corner will be prioritised.
  * 2. WebP versions of the resized images
  * Will render a picture tag with sources and img inside (won't include original file),
- * default class attribute will be overridden but loading=lazy will be kept.
+ * Default class attribute will be overridden but loading=lazy will be kept.
  */
 $images->renderTag('uploads/my.jpg', ['1:1', 'top-right', 1024, 768], ['class' => 'img-square']);
 ```